 Communicating with prosecutors can be tricky.
 After all, they're busy building a case against you so there's always a risk that anything you say or admit might be used against you later at trial.
 However, it can benefit your case to learn more about the prosecution's strategy and their willingness to resolve your case before trial.
 Before you do so, however, you'll want to make sure that you have a good understanding of your case as well as how to protect your rights in the process.

 A criminal defense attorney can assist you in communicating with the prosecution.
 For one, local criminal defense attorneys have a better understanding of the prosecutors in their county and some may even have a good working relationship, which can benefit their clients during any pre-trial matters.
 A defense attorney can also help you to understand the evidence in your case and prepare your defense strategy based on that evidence.
 Most importantly, unlike a prosecutor, a criminal defense attorney has the primary responsibility to ensure that your rights are protected in the criminal justice system.
 If you're thinking about initiating discussions with the prosecutor's office, your first step should be to consult with an expert defense attorney.

 Below are links to Arizona prosecutors by county to assist in finding out how to contact the County Attorney near you.
 To suggest a resource for this page, please e-mail us.

 As you can see, if you're a criminal defendant there are definitely benefits to communicating with the prosecution.
 However, there are also risks and the best way to protect yourself is to ensure that you have an experienced defense attorney at your side.
-Reach out to one today for a free case evaluation.
+Reach out to an experienced, local criminal defense lawyer today.